waaeer/pg_daterangex/README.md

 # pg_daterangex
-PostgreSQL extension defining daterange type with inclusive upper limit
+PostgreSQL extension defining a daterange type with inclusive upper limit

 The daterange type is by default output with non-exclusive upper range.
 This extension is the same but with inclusive upper range.
 See example: